-A new USC study debunks the popular belief that electronic cigarettes are merely a substitute for cigarettes.
-Instead, the study suggests that some teens who never would have smoked cigarettes are now vaping.
+A 2016 USC study suggests that some teens who never would have smoked are now vaping.

-“If teenagers who vape are using e-cigarettes instead of cigarettes, we would have expected to see the decline in smoking rates continue through 2014,” Jessica Barrington-Trimis, lead author and a postdoctoral scholar research associate in the Department of Preventive Medicine at the Keck School of Medicine of USC says.
-“But what we’ve seen is a downward trend in cigarette use from 1995 to 2004, but no further decrease in cigarette smoking rates in 2014.
-The combined e-cigarette and cigarette use in 2014 far exceeded what we would have expected if teens were simply substituting cigarettes with e-cigarettes.
+“If teenagers who vape are using e-cigarettes instead of cigarettes, we would have expected to see the decline in smoking rates continue through 2014,” says Jessica L. Barrington-Trimis, PhD, lead author and assistant professor of preventive medicine at the Keck School of Medicine of USC.
+“But, what we’ve seen is a downward trend in cigarette use, from 1995 to 2004, but no further decrease in cigarette smoking rates in 2014.
+The combined e-cigarette and cigarette use in 2014 far exceeded what we would have expected, if teens were simply substituting cigarettes with e-cigarettes.
 The data suggest that at least some of the teens who are vaping would not have smoked cigarettes.”

 Cigarette use is the largest preventable cause of death and disease in the United States.
-Cigarette smoking kills more than 480,000 Americans annually, according to the Centers for Disease Control.
+Cigarette smoking kills more than 480,000 Americans annually, according to the Centers for Disease Control and Prevention.

-“An important question in the rapidly evolving landscape of youth tobacco product use is whether e-cigarettes are replacing cigarettes,” said Rob McConnell, the study’s senior author and professor of preventive medicine at Keck Medicine of USC.
+“An important question in the rapidly evolving landscape of youth tobacco product use is whether e-cigarettes are replacing cigarettes,” says Rob Scot McConnell, MD, the study’s senior author and professor of preventive medicine at the Keck School.
 “However, use of e-cigarettes by youth who would not otherwise have smoked results in exposure to the hazards of inhaled vaporized liquids and flavorings in e-cigarettes and may result in exposure to nicotine that can damage the adolescent brain.”